rustwasm/wasm-bindgen/guide/src/reference/attributes/on-js-imports/final.md

 ## Interaction with future proposals

-If you're curious to see how our JS shim will be eliminated entirely, let's take a look at the generated bindings.
+If you're curious to see how our JS function shim will be eliminated entirely, let's take a look at the generated bindings.
 We're starting off with this:

 ```js
 const __wbg_bar_target = Foo.prototype.bar;